 exhibits, select pieces of equipment in the collection are restored and operated throughout the year to demonstrate steam and early gasoline

 technology and provide visitors with a first-hand experience with railroad history through the sights, sounds and sensations of a train ride.
-After
+After our

-can inspect his massive collection of railroad artifacts.
+massive collection of railroad artifacts.